codeuino/contributors-tracker/README.md

 ## contributors-backers-tracker
-**Contrubutors bacers tracker** is a repo that keeps track of all Codeuino's contributors.
+**Contributors backers tracker** is a repository that keeps track of all Codeuino's contributors.

 ## Bragging right
-We Understand the feeling of been part of and publicly noticed, So contributors-backers-tracker is a Project created and maintenance by Conduino to Display all Contributors to Codeuino's Projects
+We understand the feeling of beingn part of something and being publicly noticed.
+So contributors-backers-tracker is a Project created and maintained by Conduino to display all contributors to Codeuino's Projects.

 ## Code style
 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](https://github.com/feross/standard)

-A Standard code format will help others contributing to this project Example
+A Standard code format will help others contributing to this project
+Example:
 ```Javascript
 jQuery.('.class').on('ready', function(event) {
   event.preventDefault();